KhitamSakijha/BankSystem_UI/README.md

 2.Open the project in your preferred IDE (VS Code, CLion, or Visual Studio).

-3. Compile the main source file.
+3.Compile the main source file.

 4.Login using the default credentials: